-- When a phone call is received you hear telephone-type ringing and the LED blinks GREEN. - Telephone-type ringing - LED blinks GREEN - 2 Press the Call Response button within 20 seconds after the call indicators begin. - 3 Press and hold the PTT button to talk; release it to listen. - 4 Press the Call Response button to hang up.
+1 When a phone call is received, you hear a telephone-type ringing, the LED blinks GREEN, the call-received symbol () blinks, and PHONE CALL is displayed.

+- · Telephone ringing - Blinking GREEN LED - 2 Press the Call Response button within 20 seconds after the call indicators begin. - 3 Press and hold the PTT button to talk; release it to listen. - 4 Press the Call Response button again to hang up and return to the home display.